Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 After an early breakfast, the trek begins from Phortse village to Dingboche at a height of 4410m, with a walk of around 7-8 hrs.
 During this escalating trail, you will be able to snap a close-up view of Mt.
 AmaDablam and the Lobuche River.
 You will pass through the rhododendron forests and cross a suspension bridge over ImjaKhola.
 This trek will be a difficult one compared to the previous one.
 Dingboche lies between Pangboche and Chukhung.
 Spend the night in Dingboche.

-The eighth day is your rest day to be familiar with the local climate.
+The sixth day is your rest day to be familiar with the local climate.
 You can rest the whole day or explore the valleys of Chukhung and Imjakhola.
 Spend the night in Dingboche.

 After breakfast, you will begin your trek to Gorakshep through the snowy and rocky path of Thangmariju for a 360-degree view of the mountains.
 After a walk of around 2-3 hours, we will reach Gorakshep, which is the final spot before hiking up to the Everest base camp.